 The emergence of effective digital marketing tools makes the business landscape today a very exciting arena for businesses as they’re competing with each other in selling their products and services online.

-when people need information about anything from reading news to making an online purchase, they will typically type in their query on Google and visit the site that is ranked higher and that’s how much people rely on search engine results pages.
+When people need information about anything, from reading the news to making a purchase online, they will typically type in their query in Google and visit the sites that are ranked higher, which shows how much people rely on search engine results pages.

-So, as a business owner building your presence online, you must aim to get your site to rank as high as possible on Google so you have more opportunities to sell products and services.
+So, as a business owner, building your presence online, you must aim to get your site to rank as high as possible on Google in order for you to receive more traffic and have more opportunities to sell your products and services.

 What exactly is keyword research?

-Keyword research is the process of discovering popular search terms, words, and phrases that people type into search engines like Google, and include them strategically in your content with the ultimate goal of making that particular content appear higher on a search engine results page (SERP).
-The keyword research process involves choosing a topic for your content that is focused on a set of targeted keywords that you want your content to rank for.
+Keyword research is the process of researching and analyzing popular search terms, words, and phrases that people type into search engines like Google, and including them strategically in your content with the ultimate goal of making that particular piece of content appear higher on the search engine results pages (SERP).

 How can you get higher rankings?

-If you don’t know from which “word” or “search term” you want to rank for your specific pages, you probably won’t be able to optimize pages, images, and strategies to drive more traffic to your site.
+If you don’t know which “word” or “search term” you want your specific pages to rank for, then you probably won’t be able to optimize pages, images, and strategies to drive more traffic to your site.

-If you’ve chosen keywords that are not related or relevant to your website and you have included those keywords onto your blog post, then there is less chance your page will get ranked higher in the search results that are related to your page.
+If you’ve chosen keywords that are not related or relevant to your website and you have included those keywords into your blog post, then there is less chance your page will rank higher in the search results pages that are related to the content on your page.

 The importance of keyword research: Types of keywords